Tonyfu09/2023-24_OSWE_Note/README.md

 - 8. Try to figure it out the important element to cract the token

 Login page Check list also avaliable (https://github.com/Mehdi0x90/Web_Hacking/blob/main/Login%20Bypass.md)

+- ### Code Review
+Review all the functions in the source code.
+Break them down one by one to check if any function might have vulnerabilities that could lead to authentication bypass.

 - ### PHP Type Juggling
 PHP does not require explicit type definition in variable declaration.
 In this case, the type of a variable is determined by the value it stores.
 [Definition from PHP](https://www.php.net/manual/en/language.types.type-juggling.php)